Lydiajoy97/Youth-Club/README.md

 One error that I ran into was during migrations.
 I wanted to update my model after an inital migration.
 To fix this I had to delete the migration files and run migrations again.

-Another error that I ran into whilst trying to solve this one was an attritute error.
+Another error that I ran into whilst trying to solve this one was an attribute error.
 After following the paths I realised the attribute error came from the URL path.
 Once I changed this to match the view name it was fixed.
 I also realised that my form was still not being displayed.
 This was because I was trying to pull the models as a list from the database instead of creating a form.
 To fix this I created a form.py file and created the class based view to pull that.
 My form now displays correctly and users can submit.

 # Testing Results